Curious about Holy Hills Hermitage?

 With prior arrangement, individuals or small groups can spend a day at the Hermitage with access to the Sanctuary (meditation room), Failte (welcome lodge) with its dining and library resources, as well as the contemplation paths, meditation trails and picnic benches on the grounds.
 The Failte can comfortably accommodate a group of up to 10 individuals for a daylong

 retreat.
 The Hermitage Director can be available to offer reflections and guided tours.
 While there is no set fee for group direction and guided reflection, compensation offered to the Hermitage Director is appreciated.
 Visiting groups bring their own lunch and snack foods and have access to cooking and dining facilities in the Failte.
-The Failte is equipped with dishes,
+The Failte is equipped with a fully appointed kitchen including flatware and napkins.

 Are there walking trails on the grounds?